a-radwan-20/EgypTrav/README.md

 ## EgypTRAV Web App
 ### EgypTRAV is a fully CRUD operations web app, the app follows the MVC design pattern and the RESTful routes best practice.
-Working best with Google Chrome browser.

  Check it here: https://still-anchorage-21149.herokuapp.com/